Sikander Lalani: Roofings Group

 Over the last two decades, Lalani has built a steel-manufacturing conglomerate in Uganda, consisting of three separate factories.
 His businesses are organized into the Roofings Group.

 Net worth

-According to the New Vision newspaper in 2012, Lalani had a net worth of approximately US$100 million.
+According to the 2022CEO East Africa web article in 2023, Lalani had a net worth of approximately US$ 1 billion.

 Personal

-Lalani is married to Winnie Abotile Lalani.
-He is the father of eight children.
+Lalani is married to Winnie Abotile Lalani and they have 4 children together (2024).